hom3chuk/readit/README.md

 **Keep in mind:** readit creates `cache` subfolder where it stores indexed comments data.
 For a 406 MB comments file, `cache` used 453 MB of disk storage (OS X).
 Please be aware of that disk space requirement when processing huge subreddits.

-Now we can run readit to process these files into readable HTML:
+Now we can run readit to process these files into readable HTML (don't forget to provide your sub name):

 ```
 $ node readit.js Permaculture